tsgates/arch-wiki-markdown/wiki/IPv6.md

     $ ping6 ff02::1%eth0

-If you add an option -I <your-global-ipv6>, link-local hosts will respond with their link-global scope addresses.
+If you add an option -I your-global-ipv6, link-local hosts will respond with their link-global scope addresses.
 The interface can be omitted in this case.

     $ ping6 -I 2001:4f8:fff6::21 ff02::1

-Static Address
+Static address
 --------------

 Sometime using static address can improve security.
 For example, if your